An alternative foundation of quantum theory: From inaccessible variables to notions

 Returning to the two physical examples of Section 3, here is the definition of $k$ in these cases: If $\theta=\theta^a$ and $\eta=\theta^b$ are the spin components in directions $a$ and $b$, we can consider the plane spent by $a$ and $b$, and let $k$ be the $180^\circ$ rotation around the midline between the two vectors.
 If $\theta$ is the theoretical position and $\eta$ is the theoretical momentum for a particle, we can define $k$ by a Fourier transform.

 In Subsection 7.2, it is showed how $k$ can be defined in general in the finite-dimensional case for two variables both taking $n$ values.
-In this case, all such pairs of variables are related.
+In this case, all such pairs of maximal accessible variables are related.

 My main basic result is then that Theorem 0 holds also in this setting.
 More generally, Theorem 4 and Theorem 6 of Section 7 hold in a physical context with the above four postulates.

 Note that the basic requirement is only that we have two different maximal accessible (complementary) variables in the given physical setting.
 This seems to be a weaker requirement than conditions formulated in other approaches towards the reconstruction of the Hilbert space apparatus.
 In general, each of the maximal accessible may be a vector, whose components are jointly measurable variables.